vasiapol/Kubernetes_Jenkins/Readme.md

 #### Jenkins scalability gives you lots of benefits:

-- The ability to run many more build plans in parallel.
+- The ability to run more build plans in parallel.
 * Automatically replacing corrupted Jenkins instances.
 * Automatically spinning up and removing slaves based on need, which saves costs.